apiad/sublime-browser-integration/README.md

 * Automatic reload on save.
 * Live CSS editing.
-* Macro recording and playing.
+* Improved macro recording and playing.
 * Support for other browsers (Firefox, Opera, perhaps even IE).
 * And many more...